 Fraud is an inherent risk in any organisation be it corporate, government, or not-for-profit.
-According to the 2022 Report to the Nations on Occupational Fraud by Association of Certified Fraud Examiners, a typical organization loses about 5% of its annual revenue to fraud, with a median loss of US$117,000 (about ₹9.2 million).
-Nearly one-quarter of the frauds involves losses of at least US$1.78 million (about ₹141 million).
+According to the 2022 Report to the Nations on Occupational Fraud by the Association of Certified Fraud Examiners, a typical organization loses about 5% of its annual revenue to fraud, with a median loss of US$117,000 (about ₹9.2 million).
+Nearly one-quarter of the frauds involve losses of at least US$1.78 million (about ₹141 million).
 There are various types of corporate frauds.
 Check out this exhaustive listing of various types of frauds classified into different categories.

 What a fraud investigation covers?

 A fraud investigation service covers the following aspects:

 - Establishing the root cause and control weaknesses that lead to the fraud

 - Helping management with pursuing a criminal case against the wrongdoers